Time and Tide

 When choosing the gear for this project we had to consider things that we normally didn’t need to:

 Renting equipment in China was roughly 50% cheaper but we didn’t have the luxury of testing and preparing the equipment beforehand.
 The rental houses we found were also in other provinces, which meant more time travelling to collect and drop off while also having a time restriction of when we had to return them.
 We also wouldn’t know if we had everything prepared until we got there.
-In the end, we decided to rent from Melbourne and bring it over with us so we were confident we had everything we needed with us.
-A few other items like the tripod, additional AA batteries and V-lock batteries were purchased on Taobao and sent to our accommodation.
+In the end, we decided to rent from Melbourne (Lenshire - www.lenshire.biz) and bring it over with us so we were confident we had everything we needed with us.
+A few other items like the tripod, additional AA batteries and V-lock batteries were purchased on Taobao and sent to the accommodation.
 Taking out semi-professional equipment through customs and past the Chinese border was our next concern.
+Our full equipment list is further down below.

 2. Border control - Batteries and Carnets

-If it wasn’t the multiple lenses and on-board monitor that raised alarms it could have been the multiple audio TX/RX packs and a Zoom F8 that we had along with the amount of batteries we brought onto the plane.
-To decrease scrutiny, we opted to purchase v-lock batteries in China to power our Zoom F8 unit while separating the kit as much as we could between the 3 of us.
+If it wasn’t the multiple lenses and on-board monitor that raised alarms it could have been the 5 multiple audio packs and a Zoom F8 that we had along with the amount of batteries we brought onto the plane.
+We chose 5 audio units for the event that we had to mic up every single one of Vee’s family members at the same time.
+This happened a few times but we were lucky to have had enough.
+To decrease scrutiny, we opted to purchase v-lock batteries in China that powered our Zoom F8 unit while separating the kit as much as we could between the 3 of us.
 But in our haste to separate audio units from our camera kit we left batteries inside our audio units which caused Chinese officials to search our luggage upon arrival.
 Leaving the country, they scrutinized every single battery we had as well.

 3. Legal Audio Frequency Ranges